 Starting in 2014, Veganuary, or vegan January, has taken the world by storm.
 Membership in the initiative numbers over 2.5 million, and several celebrities such as Joaquin Phoenix and Paul McCartney have become brand ambassadors, encouraging people like you and me to go vegan for one month at the start of each year.

-Except for Tajikistan and North Korea, 228 Countries, and Territories Signed To Participate in Veganuary in 2022 (Veganuary)
+Except for Tajikistan and North Korea, 228 Countries and Territories Signed To Participate in Veganuary in 2023 (Veganuary)

-Veganuary is an acclaimed international project, with 228 countries and territories have signed the participation document, with the exception of Tajikistan and North Korea.
+Veganuary is an acclaimed international project, with 228 countries and territories having signed the participation document, with the exception of Tajikistan and North Korea.

 The top countries to participate included the US, United Kingdom, Germany, India, Italy, and Mexico. (source)